MicrosoftDocs/azure-docs/articles/aks/azure-netapp-files-dynamic.md

 ## Next steps

-* To learn more about Trident and understand how ANF volumes can be provisioned dynamically, read [Use Container Storage Interface (CSI) driver for Azure NetApp Files on Azure Kubernetes Service (AKS)][azure-netapp-files-csi.md] and the [Trident documentation](https://netapp-trident.readthedocs.io/en/latest/kubernetes/index.html).
+* To learn more about Trident and understand how ANF volumes can be provisioned on-demand using its CSI driver, read [Use Container Storage Interface (CSI) driver for Azure NetApp Files on Azure Kubernetes Service (AKS)][az-netappfiles-csi] and the [Trident documentation](https://netapp-trident.readthedocs.io/en/latest/kubernetes/index.html).
 * For more information on Azure NetApp Files, see [What is Azure NetApp Files][anf].
 * You can take a look at the Astra documentation [here](https://docs.netapp.com/us-en/astra/).